 The text in each page is featured all in flaps, which makes the reading process more interactive.
 With the Mandarin text placed on the front of each flap, children open the flaps to reveal the English version of the story.
 This makes learning immediate and more effective as children can refer to the English text if they are unfamiliar with the Mandarin words.

-Not only a great learning language tool for children, this book also promotes the value of family unity and reminder of how sometimes, we may need to put in just that little more effort to keep the family together.
+Not only a great learning language tool for children, this book also promotes the value of family unity and a reminder of how sometimes, but we may also need to put in just that little more effort to keep the family together.
 This story beautifully illustrates the Confucian value of filial piety and the universal importance of family.
 As An An says, “We always celebrate birthdays as a family”.

 *Also includes an activity page at the end of the book, for children to colour the paper cut-outs of the characters